austta/austta.org.au/meetings.md

 ## Melbourne

-Subject to any new COVID-19 restrictions, the next meeting will be at
+The next meeting will be at
 8.00pm on Wednesday
 6^th^ July 2022
 at David Hennell’s place, 3/29 Croydon Rd Surrey Hills. [(03)&nbsp;9830&nbsp;1802](tel:+61398301802).